bruceravel/demeter/documentation/Athena/hephaestus.rst

 will fill in a table with the data for that element.

 Beneath the periodic table is a tabbed notebook.
 Each tab contains a different data table.
-The “Elemental data” tab contains a variety of general information.
-The “Ionic radii” tab contains the Shannon ionic radii.
-The “Neutron data” tab conatins data on thermal neutron scattering lengths and cross sections for the major isotopes.
+The :quoted:`Elemental data` tab contains a variety of general information.
+The :quoted:`Ionic radii` tab contains the Shannon ionic radii.
+The :quoted:`Neutron data` tab conatins data on thermal neutron scattering lengths and cross sections for the major isotopes.

 .. figure:: ../images/Hephaestus_data.png